The final project is due on Tuesday, May 11, 2021. Late days are not allowed for this assignment.

 - Did you project work?
 How do you know so?
 Analyze some results, discuss some positive outcomes of your project.

 - What are the biggest challenges you had to deal with?
 What changed between your original plan and your final product?

 - What are some limitations of your product.
 If yours is an engineering-heavy project, what would you need to overcome in order to scale (cost/incentives/QC…)?
 If yours was a scientific study, what are some sources of error that may have been introduced by your method.
 If you results deviate from previous work, why might that be?

-The questionnaire has questions asking you to do a deeper analysis of the individual components of your project.
+Your final report should do a deeper analysis of the individual components of your project.
 You should pick two of the sections to do a deeper analysis on.
-For the two deeper analyses, we ask you to create a graph using your visualization skills.
+For the two deeper analyses, we ask you to create a graph.
 Which questions you should pick depends on where the balance of your team’s effort went.
 Some people are building really complex system that require a lot of engineering.
 Other people’s focus is on analyzing data.
 If your focus is on analysis, then you should generate more in-depth graphs.

-The final project presentations will be held on Thursday, May 5, 2016 from 09:00AM to 11:00AM in two locations: in LRSM Auditorium and in Skirkanich Auditorium (Berger Auditorium room 101).
-We will play your videos and have a short amount of time for you to answer questions from the audience.
+The final project presentations will be held during the final exam slot on Wednesday, May 8, 2019 from 12:00PM to 02:00PM in Wu and Chen Auditorium (Levine 101) We will play your videos and have a short amount of time for you to answer questions from the audience.